 Benefits of Designing a Playroom for Your Children

 Children get their first taste of playing when they are about 18 months old.
 It is a magical experience for them, which they start repeating every day.
 A child’s play area is their first real outing from the comfort of their home.
 They love spending time there, and they love the toys they get to play with.
 However, a playroom should have a few mandatory things.
 It should have a soft floor, so the child can crash down.
-A play area should have a lot of soft toys, which is the safest way for children to romp and get some exercise.
-Also, a playroom should be well ventilated and free from dust.
+A play area should ideally have a lot of weighted stuffed animals (plushies).
+It could be the safest way for children to romp and get some exercise.
+Also, a playroom should be well-ventilated and free from dust.

 Things to Consider in Designing a Playroom for Your Children

 It’s not hard to think of ways to improve a child’s playroom.
 You could make the room more colourful or try to make it more organized.
+If you wish to include new furniture, you can either drop the old ones off at a donation center to make space or upcycle them into a repurposed piece.
 You can do so many things to make your kids’ playroom a fun place that they want to go back to.
 The good thing is that there is a lot of great stuff out there, so you don’t need to spend a lot of money or do a lot of work to make sure your kids have a playroom they’ll love.

 - Create a work and play zone

 We’ve all been there: you’re looking for something fun to do with the kids, and your partner is stretched quite thin.
 At the same time, you want to keep the children occupied but not too busy so that they don’t get too tired.
 It’s hard to make time for self-care when you’re juggling all of these conflicting demands.
 As a dad, you may have a vision of your child’s bedroom.
-It will have a bed, a dresser, a desk, a bookcase, a desk lamp and a little lamp on the nightstand.
+It will have a bed, a dresser, a desk, a bookcase, a desk lamp, and a little lamp on the nightstand.
+You could fill it up with a few cool toys such as some hot feels or a fingerboard or two for them to play with.
+Something they could play with while they’re bored, or be creative with.
 The design may be simple, but the playroom should have enough space for your child to be creative, whether it be a place to learn, play, or read.

 - Add comfortable furniture for them